-Pixar stories are unique, because they seem to be carried out by someone who has both an artistic vision, and the imagination of a child.
-They create movies about talking toys who only come to life when no one is watching.
+Pixar stories are unique because they seem to be carried out by someone who has both an artistic vision, and the imagination of a child.
+They create movies about talking toys that only come to life when no one is watching.
 They create movies about a rat that hides in a chef's hair while doing all of the cooking for him.
-They create movies about a trash compactor robot living in a post-apocalyptic world who falls in love.
+They create movies about a trash compactor robot living in a post-apocalyptic world that falls in love.
 They create movies about a grumpy old man who flies away by attaching his house to a large number of balloons.
-These ideas are all kind of silly, but they work, because Pixar is really good at what they do.
+These ideas are all kind of silly, but they work because Pixar is really good at what they do.

-Studio Ghibli is equally imaginative when it comes to their stories.
-Studi Ghibli makes movies about a ten-year-old girl's parents being trapped in a bathhouse full of spirits.
+Studio Ghibli is equally imaginative when it comes to its stories.
+Studio Ghibli makes movies about a ten-year-old girl's parents being trapped in a bathhouse full of spirits.
 They make period pieces containing boar gods, wolf deities, and kirin.
-And they make movies that are loosely based off of the story of the Little Mermaid, that are just trippy and Japanese enough to make you swear that you've somehow dropped acid without knowing it.
+And they make movies that are loosely based on the story of the Little Mermaid, which is just trippy and Japanese enough to make you swear that you've somehow dropped acid without knowing it.

 The scope of Studio Ghibli's movies tend to be somewhat wider than Pixar's movies, often drawing from folklore, or mythology.
 It's also worth nothing that a number of Ghibli's movies, such as Howl's Moving Castle, and Arrietty are based off of literature -- separating them from the original works of Pixar.
 What it comes down to, however, is that Studio Ghibli's ideas are just a bit more exciting than Pixar's.
 There are exceptions here, of course.
 Studio Ghibli produced the relatively grounded Whisper of the Heart (which was still very good) -- but Pixar produced the rather uninspired Cars 2 (which really wasn't.)